Anne Hart Allen, Alpha Omega chapter, recalls her days of Delta Gamma sisterhood: the elation, the sadness and the connections lost and found again.

 A charitable bequest is one or two sentences in your will or living trust that leave to the Delta Gamma Foundation a specific item, an amount of money, a gift contingent upon certain events or a percentage of your estate.

 an individual or organization designated to receive benefits or funds under a will or other contract, such as an insurance policy, trust or retirement plan

-"I, [name], of [city, state, ZIP], give, devise and bequeath to Delta Gamma [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."
+"I give to the Delta Gamma Foundation, a nonprofit corporation currently located at 3250 Riverside Drive, Columbus, OH 43221-0397 , or its successor thereto, ______________* [written amount or percentage of the estate or description of property] for its unrestricted use and purpose."

 able to be changed or cancelled

 A revocable living trust is set up during your lifetime and can be revoked at any time before death.
 They allow assets held in the trust to pass directly to beneficiaries without probate court proceedings and can also reduce federal estate taxes.

 tax on gifts generally paid by the person making the gift rather than the recipient